Implantation – as stress-free as possible

 Against this backdrop, W&H offers dentists working in implantology and oral surgery a device with specifications tailored perfectly for the requirements of day-to-day dental treatment.
 With the Implantmed unit, the dentist has a high-quality system that unites high performance with practicality.

-The large, easily readable display provides information about the applied settings at all times and allows intuitive configuration of the programmes in combination with the easy-to-use plus and minus keys.
+The large, easily readable display provides information about the applied settings at all times and allows intuitive configuration of the programs in combination with the easy-to-use plus and minus keys.
 To allow greater freedom for your hands, the device can be operated with a multifunctional foot control, which also guarantees sterile working.

-The high-performance motor can run at speeds of between 300 and 40,000 rpm and boasts a torque of 5.5 Ncm, which can be set precisely to between 5 and 70 Ncm with the automatic torque control in combination with the 20:1 gear reduction of the contra-angle handpiece (e.g., WS 75 LG).
+The high-performance motor can run at speeds of between 300 and 40,000 rpm and boasts a torque of 5.5 Ncm, which can be set precisely to between 5 and 70 Ncm with the automatic torque control in combination with the 20:1 gear reduction of the contra-angle handpiece (e.g. WS-75 LG).
 Implantmed's automated thread-tapping function is particularly suited to placing implants in hard bone substance, as the pre-tapping reduces the compression of the jawbone while screwing in the implant.

 However, the system is not only atraumatic to the patient's bone but also on the dentist's stamina and nerves with the well-balanced combination of motor and handpiece.
 The harmoniously coordinated balance of the assembled elements means that they can be held and manoeuvred comfortably even when being used for long periods of time.
 This means that you can always perform procedures with high precision.

 The precisely coordinated accessories for Implantmed are made of high-quality stainless steel and furnished with a scratch-resistant coating.
 The models are characterized by their robustness and the fact that they retain their value for longer as a result.
 To ensure the safety of the application even at higher torques, they employ the manufacturer's patented hexagon chuck system, which was developed in-house.
 In addition, the treatment site can also be cooled very accurately with the use of spray clips, which are available separately for both the left and right sides.
-The range of straight and contra-angle handpieces particularly recommended for use with Implantmed includes the WS-75 LG, WS 75, S-11 LG, S-9 LG, S-11 and S-9 models.
-All models can be disassembled in accordance with the stringent hygiene regulations for easy cleaning and are also suitable for thermo washer disinfection and sterilization.
+The range of straight and contra-angle handpieces particularly recommended for use with Implantmed includes the WS-75 LG, WS-75, S-11 LG, S-9 LG, S-11 and S-9 models.
+All models can be disassembled in accordance with the most stringent hygiene regulations for ease of cleaning and are also suitable for thermo washer disinfection and sterilization.

-An addition highlight are the new WS-91 and WS-91 LG surgical contra-angle handpieces with 45° heads, which unite the advantages of straight and contra-angle handpieces for the first time.
+Additional highlights are the new WS-91 and WS-91 LG surgical contra-angle handpieces with 45° heads, which unite the advantages of straight and contra-angle handpieces for the first time.
 The 45° angle allows considerably better access and considerably better visibility of the treatment site.
 This is particularly helpful in the surgical extraction of wisdom teeth, precise tooth separations and apical resections.
 Access to the maxillary molars is much simpler, even with a small mouth opening.
 In contrast, in buccal applications, there is more space between the cheek and the operating site.
 At the same time, the view is barely affected.
 Depending on the drive speed, the ratio of 1:2.7 makes it possible to achieve speeds of up to 135,000 revolutions per minute with the rotating instrument.
 A threefold spray guarantees sufficient cooling of the rotating instrument and the tooth.

 Visibility of the treatment field is another decisive factor in the success of the treatment, which can lead to difficulties in the posterior area of the mouth in particular.
 Good illumination of the area, which is poorly lit due to the natural conditions, is indispensable for being able to prepare the anatomical structures safely and with little stress.
 For example, when performing an augmentation of the antral floor, it is only possible to abrade the bone atraumatically and make a minimally invasive preparation of the Schneiderian membrane under optimal visual conditions.

 The surgical straight and contra-angle handpieces from W&H are optionally available with mini LEDs+, which are positioned close to the tip of the instrument and provide excellent daylight-quality illumination of the operation site.
 In contrast to standard LEDs, the LED+ has a colour rendering index value of above 90 (standard LEDs achieve around 70), which comes very close to the ideal value of 100.
 This means that the contrast is rendered better and red tones in particular are reproduced in their natural spectrum in the mouth, which makes it easier to identify bleeding and unusual colouration of the gingiva.
 The mini LEDs+ are just half the size of normal LEDs and are powered independently by an integrated generator.
-All LG models are equipped with LED+ technology and can be easily disassembled without the use of any tools.
+All L G models are equipped with LED+ technology and can be easily disassembled without the use of any tools.

 Minimally invasive and atraumatic